mart368b/KOS-shenanigans/README.md

     }
 )
 ```
-The above example will count the number of elements in the xml file
+The above example will count the number of elements in the xml file.

 # UI library
 KOS has a build-in GUI library.
 However making the ui is very clomsy and easily lead to unreadable code.
 To that end i have written a xml parser that can generate the you for you.
-The parser supports all types as given in the [official documentation](https://ksp-kos.github.io/KOS/structures/gui.html?highlight=gui)
+The parser supports all types as given in the [official documentation](https://ksp-kos.github.io/KOS/structures/gui.html?highlight=gui).

 ## GUi example
 This creates a simple ui with a single button